Board Committees

 Allocation of time

-• Review of incentivisation measures for the Executive Directors – 40%
+• Review of incentivisation measures for the Executive Directors and senior management– 25%

 • Review of individual senior management roles – 10%